A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - Wavy hair: Embrace natural movement.
 Cut to the wave pattern and use cream or mousse for separation.

 - Thick hair: Use thinning and layering to reduce bulk while preserving shape.
+This makes all the difference.

-How to ask for a bixie at the salon
+How to Ask for a Bixie at the Salon

-Checklist to bring to your appointment
+Checklist to Bring to Your Appointment

 - Describe your daily routine and how much time you spend styling.
+Be honest.

-Common techniques
+Common Techniques

 - Point cutting: Creates soft ends for a lived-in finish.